josephj/reactjs-test/README.md

 - Good component structure
 - Should be responsive
 - Good code quality
-- 100% Test coverage
+- High Test coverage
 - ES6 +

 ## Notes

-Use a starter kit of your choice.
+- Use a starter kit of your choice.
-Feel free to use npm packages to help you achieve a result.
+- Feel free to use npm packages to help you achieve a result.
+- Feel free to also document your approach, any shortcomings and concerns that you encountered during the process, though this is not a mandatory requirement, it helps us better understand your thought process.

 ## Deliverable